vindimy/altcointip/README.md

 ### What If I Want To Enable More Cryptocoins Later?

 If you want to add a new cryptocoin after you already have a few registered users, you need to retroactively create the new cryptocoin address for users who have already registered.
-See _[src/_add_coin.py](src/_add_coin.py)_ for details on how to do that.
+See [src/_add_coin.py](src/_add_coin.py) for details.